 Envisioning Next Generation Immuno-Modulated, Multivalent COVID-19 DNA Vaccines

-Celsion’s next generation vaccine initiative stands at the confluence of immunotherapy and immunogenicity and envisions delivery, on a single plasmid, multiple SARS-CoV-2 antigens in conjunction with a potent immune modifier, interleukin-12 (IL-12), which directs a TH-1 immune response, stimulates T-cell immunity, and also promises the promotion of humoral immunity (antibody response).
-While most COVID-19 vaccines in late-stage clinical development are monovalent (S protein antigen only), Celsion has taken this multivalent approach in an effort to generate an even more robust immune response that not only results in a strong neutralizing antibody response, but also a more robust and durable T-cell response.
+Celsion’s next generation vaccine initiative stands at the confluence of immunotherapy and immunogenicity and envisions delivery, on a single plasmid, multiple SARS-CoV-2 antigens or variants and in some instances, in conjunction with a potent immune modifier(s) to improve the quality of humoral and/or cellular responses.
+While most COVID-19 vaccines in late-stage clinical development are monovalent (S antigen only), Celsion has taken this multivalent approach in an effort to generate an even more robust immune response that not only results in a strong neutralizing antibody response, but also a more robust and durable T-cell response.

-Celsion’s vaccine candidate approach comprises a single plasmid vector containing the DNA sequence encoding the cytokine IL-12 and multiple SARS-CoV-2 antigens, including S antigen in combination with the membrane (M) or nucleocapsid (N) antigen.
-Delivery will be evaluated intramuscularly, intradermally, or subcutaneously with a non-viral synthetic DNA delivery carrier that facilitates vector delivery into the cells of the injected tissue and has potential immune adjuvant properties.
-Unique designs and formulations of Celsion vaccine candidates offer several key advantages.
+Celsion’s vaccine candidate approach comprises a single plasmid vector containing the DNA sequence encoding more than one of the SARS-CoV-2 spike antigen variants , or a combination of spike antigen, with other potentially immunogenic antigens including the membrane (M) or nucleocapsid (N) antigen.
+Delivery will initially be evaluated intramuscularly with a non-viral synthetic DNA delivery carrier that facilitates vector delivery into the cells of the injected tissue and has potential immune adjuvant properties.
+Future iterations may include immune system modifiers, such as cytokines or chemokines, to further enhance durable immunogenicity.
+Unique designs and formulations of Celsion’s vaccine candidates offer several key advantages.